 - Abatement costs – OSHA citations require employers to fix workplace hazards and certify their completion.
 When abatement of a violation requires extensive work, costs can quickly accumulate, especially as employers forgo competitive pricing and reasonable deadlines in favor of completing abatement on time and avoiding daily fines.
 Ensuring compliance proactively can save considerable costs related to addressing potential hazards that can be remedied through more cost-efficient means and time rather than a mad dash.

 - Litigation / liability– OSHA violations, or violative conditions and various hazards, can also open the door to the threat of litigation and liability, including potential criminal liability, workers’ compensation costs, indemnification, personal injury or death lawsuits, and even legal action from other regulatory authorities, such as the EPA.

 - Lost business – Reputational harm caused by OSHA citations can threaten an employer’s business and their bottom line.
 This is true not only in terms of lost consumers, but also when it comes to competition among contractors and other companies for new business.

 Learn How Our Texas OSHA Law Attorneys Can Help Your Business Ensure Safety & Compliance

-If you have questions about ensuring OSHA compliance with the assistance of our experienced OSHA defense attorneys at Hendershot, Cannon & Hisey, P.C., or wish to discuss representation after receiving a citation, our team is available to help.
+If you have questions about ensuring OSHA compliance with the assistance of our experienced OSHA defense attorneys at Hendershot, Cowart & Hisey, P.C. or wish to discuss representation after receiving a citation, our team is available to help.
 Because we know these matters are often time-sensitive, we can evaluate your situation, prioritize your needs, and develop a tailored strategy for your business.

 To request an initial consultation, call (713) 489-2028 or contact us online.
 Our attorneys are standing by to help employers throughout Texas and beyond.